Richkwokkk/Multi-Threaded-Network-Server-for-Pattern-Analysis/README.md

 The project consists of the following main components:

-- `src/server.py`: Main server script that handles incoming connections and initializes the system
+- `server.py`: Main server script that handles incoming connections and initializes the system
-- `src/client_handler.py`: Manages individual client connections and processes incoming data
+- `client_handler.py`: Manages individual client connections and processes incoming data
-- `src/pattern_analysis.py`: Performs periodic analysis of the received data
+- `pattern_analysis.py`: Performs periodic analysis of the received data
-- `src/linked_list.py`: Implements a custom linked list data structure for efficient data management
+- `linked_list.py`: Implements a custom linked list data structure for efficient data management
-- `src/utils.py`: Contains utility functions, such as writing received books to files
+- `utils.py`: Contains utility functions, such as writing received books to files
 - `assignment3.py`: Main server script that handles incoming connections and initializes the system
-- `tests/test.sh`: A bash script for testing the server with multiple simulated clients
+- `test.sh`: A bash script for testing the server with multiple simulated clients
-- `books/`: Directory containing text files for testing (book1.txt, book2.txt, etc.)
+- `books/`: Directory containing text files for test.sh (book1.txt, book2.txt, etc.)

 ## Installation